 The conference was opened by the Secretary General of the Council of Europe, Mr Thorbjørn Jagland.
 Mr Viktor Basargin, Minister for Regional Development of the Russian Federation, then welcomed the participants.
 Messages from the President of the Russian Federation, Mr Dmitry Medvedev, and the Prime Minister of the Russian Federation, Mr Vladimir Putin, were read out.
-Speeches were given by: Mr Dmitry Kozak, Deputy Prime Minister of the Russian Federation, Ms Svetlana Orlova, Deputy Chair of the Federation Council of the Federal Assembly of the Russian Federation, on behalf of Mr Sergey Mironov, Chair of the Federation Council of the Federation Affairs and Regional Policy of the State Duma of the Federal Assembly of the Russian Federation, on behalf of Mr Boris Gryzlov, Chair of the State Duma of the Federal Assembly of the Russian Federation, State Duma of the Russian Federation.
+Speeches were given by: Mr Dmitry Kozak, Deputy Prime Minister of the Russian Federation, Ms Svetlana Orlova, Deputy Chair of the Federation Council of the Federal Assembly of the Russian Federation, on behalf of Mr Sergey Mironov, Chair of the Federation Council of the Federal Assembly of the Russian Federation, and Ms Galina Izotova, First Deputy Chair of the Committee on Federation Affairs and Regional Policy of the State Duma of the Federal Assembly of the Russian Federation, on behalf of Mr Boris Gryzlov, Chair of the State Duma of the Federal Assembly of the Russian Federation.

-2. The Committee of Senior Officials of CEMAT (CSO) held a preparatory meeting the day before the conference to finalise the texts that were to be adopted at the close of the event.

-3. The general theme of the conference was as follows: "Future challenges: sustainable spatial development of the European continent in a changing world".

-4. Some 150 representatives of member states, the Parliamentary Assembly of the Council of Europe, the INGO Conference, several Council of Europe steering committees, international governmental organisations and numerous officials from the government, parliament and NGOs of the host country attended the conference.
+- 2. The Committee of Senior Officials of CEMAT (CSO) held a preparatory meeting the day before the conference to finalise the texts that were to be adopted at the close of the event. - 3.
+The general theme of the conference was as follows: "Future challenges: sustainable spatial development of the European continent in a changing world". - 4.
+Some 150 representatives of member states, the Parliamentary Assembly of the Council of Europe, the INGO Conference, several Council of Europe steering committees, international governmental organisations and numerous officials from the government, parliament and NGOs of the host country attended the conference.